cjhopp/Thesis-test/Introduction_Why_do_we_care__.md

 #Introduction
+    The presence, importance and cause of induced seismicity at geothermal power production sites have been recognized for decades \cite{Ward_1972} \cite{Allis_1982}.
+Commonly, temperature and pressure changes within a reservoir as a result of fluid injection are the culprits, although seismicity has also been attributed to reservoir volume changes and changes in fluid chemistry \cite{Allis_1982} \cite{Sherburn_2015}.
+Most of this seismicity is of magnitude < 3.0, termed microseismicity, and presents limited hazard to local population and infrastructure.
+However, it can provide very useful information about the movement of fluid and pressure within the reservoir, and therefore has important implications for geothermal resource management.
+    As areas of geothermal electricity generation are inherently

 Why do we care?
 Why is induced seismicity important in general?
 How about as it's related to geothermal power generation?